 Ideally, your vacation rental will have its own washer and dryer, that you’re happy to let guests have access to.
 Guests love to be able to keep up with their own laundry while they’re away, some even like to go home with fresh clothing at the end of their vacation.

-An iron and an ironing board are must haves for wrinkly clothes coming out of suitcases.
-Provide a simple suitcase stand in the closet so guests don’t have to bend to the ground to sort through their suitcase, and leave plenty of empty hangers in the closet.
+An iron and an ironing board are must-haves for wrinkly clothes coming out of suitcases.
+Provide a simple suitcase stand in the closet so guests don’t have to bend to the ground to sort through their suitcases, and leave plenty of empty hangers in the closet.
 A chest of drawers is an added benefit for many guests unpacking their belongings.

 In order to tip your guest experience over the edge, anticipate what your guests will need or want during their stay.
 If you have a large outdoor space, try to incorporate some of the following:

 Does it rain frequently at your vacation rental?
 Be sure to provide spare umbrellas or even a couple of plastic poncho raincoats for guests.